 Anthony Flint, Bloomberg | June 12, 2025

-As architecture embraces more sustainable practices, the field is increasingly focused on adaptive reuse and retrofitting existing buildings over new construction.
-The discipline’s traditional emphasis on iconic exteriors and artistic expression is giving way to thoughtful reconfiguration of interior spaces—signaling a broader shift from personal creativity toward collective environmental and social responsibility.
+As architecture moves towards more sustainable practices, the field is placing greater emphasis on adaptive reuse and retrofitting rather than new construction.
+The traditional focus on iconic exteriors and artistic expression is shifting toward reconfiguring interior spaces—reflecting a broader turn from individual creativity to collective environmental and social responsibility.

 TEXAS—City Council Approves $12 Million to Expand Affordable Housing